bcgov/aps-infra-platform/documentation/style-guide.md

 #### Details
 ??? optional-class "Summary"
-    Here's some content.

-??? multiple optional-class "Summary"
-    Here's some content.
+    Write the class, then a title/summary in quotes, then more content in here.

 ???+ warning "Summary"
-    Expand this by default
+    Expand details by default with a `+`.

 ### Things that don't work